Ocramius/OcraServiceManager/README.md

  * Installing the module itself won't allow tracking the first service-manager events in your application.
 If you need to have that working, you will need to override the implementation of `Zend\Mvc\Application::init()`
+ * If you have an authorization module enabled, be aware that `OcraServiceManager` registers a new controller `'OcraServiceManager\Controller\YumlController'` as well as a new route `'ocra_service_manager_yuml'`.
+You will need to enable access to both these in development mode in order to see the dependencies diagram.